ronyhe/pyjvm/readme.md

 which is a standard library implementation that's specifically designed for alternative JVMs.
 It's reliance on native functionality is minimal which makes it a great fit.

-On the technical side, it's structured to with JVM implementation in mind.
+On the technical side, it's structured with JVM implementation in mind.
-So a possible evolution for this project is to fully include it as pyjvm's standard library.
+So a possible evolution for this project is to fully include GNU classpath as pyjvm's standard library.
+For more on this see the [GNU classpath vm integration page](https://www.gnu.org/software/classpath/docs/cp-vmintegration.html).

 Tip: If you're having trouble building GNU classpath on your machine try passing the --disable-jni flag to the ./configure program, which disables the compilation of native methods.
 They're prone to build problems